mtijas/lopokulu/README.md

 user.
 * Driver (`DR`) user role on a vehicle allows the user to view vehicle fillup data and add fillups for the vehicle.
+* Manager (`MN`) role allows user to view, add and edit fillup data, and edit the vehicle user has the role on.
 * (Not yet implemented) Owner (`OW`) user role on a vehicle will allow the user to view and add fillup data, and affiliate other users to the vehicle.